• Skip to main content

 🤔What exactly is TVP

 TVP stands for textured vegetable protein, which is also sometimes known as textured soy protein.
-It is a defatted soy product that is a by-product in the production of soybean oil.
+It is a defatted soy product that is a by-product of the production of soybean oil.
 Hence, it is a good source of plant protein, and a ¼ cup serving roughly provides 9 grams of protein with only 56 calories.

 The texture of TVP closely resembles that of ground meat, making it an excellent substitute for meat.
 Plus, it is extremely versatile and soaks up seasonings and sauces readily!